Cost: Gift Economy / see below

 Often, people find the small group component with a group of peers just as impactful as the one-on-one work.
 This component includes:

-- Month 2 – An Attitude of Love
+• Month 2 – Love As An Attitude

 Commitment

-- This part is optional, but I will invite you to keep an online meditation journal that I can look over, in order to give more specific feedback.
+• This part is optional, but I will invite you to keep a meditation journal, which is a helpful way to go deeper

 Eligibility